George Wilkins Kendall

 George Wilkins Kendall (1809–1867) was a journalist, war correspondent, and pioneer Texas sheepman, known as the father of the Texas sheep business.
 Kendall County, Texas is named for him.
 In 1837, Kendall and Francis Lumsden established The New Orleans Picayune newspaper.
 By 1838, the paper had extended its coverage to the Republic of Texas.
 Kendall was given a Recorded Texas Historic Landmark in 1989, Marker number 2169, as a gravestone.
+During the Civil War, Kendall produced wool for Confederate uniforms and blankets.

 Early years

-George Wilkins Kendall was born on August 22, 1809, Mont Vernon, New Hampshire, to Puritan parents, Captain Thaddeus Kendall and his wife Abigail Wilkins Kendall.
-His immediate family drifted from one location to another.
-George eventually went to Amherst, New Hampshire, to live with his grandfather Samuel Wilkins.
+He was the eldest of five children born to Thaddeus Kendall and his second wife, Abigail Wilkins Kendall.
+Both parents descended from prominent Puritan families of noble origin who immigrated to Massachusetts from Wales, Scotland, and England in the 17th century.
+His ancestors played a role in the founding of the New Hampshire Province in the 18th century.
+Several close relatives held government, religious, and military positions during the American Revolutionary War.

+Much of his childhood was spent under the guardianship of his grandfather, Deacon Samuel Wilkins (one of the most influential men in the region).
+Though his formal schooling was brief, his inquisitive nature and passion for reading led him to develop, largely through self-education, notable skills in fields such as geography and communication.

+In his youth, he briefly ventured into theater as both an actor and playwright, refining a sharp sense of humor and cultivating his natural talent for storytelling.

 Career

 Journalism

 Kendall learned printing as a youth at Burlington, Vermont.
 He began earning his own living at age 14, working in Washington, D.C., and in New York City for Horace Greeley.
 In 1825, Kendall apprenticed at the Amherst Herald, and in 1832 he wrote for the Mobile Alabama Register.
 In 1837, Kendall and Francis Lumsden established The New Orleans Picayune, which initially sold for the 6 1/4 cent Spanish coin.
 By 1838, the paper had extended its coverage to the Republic of Texas.
 Kendall and Lumsden began a pony express to link the paper to other newspapers in the East.